Kiyoshi364/websemantica/docs/main.typ

 and
 ```pl iri('mailto:alice@example.org')```.
 ```pl Iri``` should be compatible with
-Cleopatria's representation of an IRI.
+Cliopatria's representation of an IRI.

 For the blank node case
 ```pl blank(Labeled, Name)```,